mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - Compiling and Installing PHP 5.1.6 in Ubuntu 12.04.md

 	cd ~/php-5.1.6

-With that done, apply the Suhosin patch:
+With that done, apply the PHP Suhosin patch:

 	patch -p 1 -i ~/suhosin-patch-5.1.6-0.9.6.patch